 Take your hydration game to the next level by sipping on herbal teas.
 The holidays can be full of alcohol and treats that can put a burden on your digestive and liver function.
 Tea is a great way to get some antioxidants and nutrients that can help soothe your body.

-I’ve written a big post about some of my favourite teas for digestive aid and the best teas specifically for liver detoxification.
+I’ve written a post about some of the best teas specifically for liver detoxification, but you can drink whatever tea you like.
+Even a delicious glass of lemon, honey, and hot water can be soothing.
 Aim for 3 cups of herbal tea a day to give your body and liver a little love.

 However, low-impact movement that activates your muscles, such as walking, can help move stagnant lymph fluid from your extremities.
 Your lymph system is one of the key players in healthy immune function, but unlike the circulatory system it needs some help moving lymph from point A to point B.

 The activation of your muscles helps squeeze the lymph fluid up and out of your extremities so that your body can process any pathogens.
 You can also try dry brushing to move it along.